Leadership Institute - Information for Accepted Students

 - Improving your own leadership skills or developing your own content knowledge around an issue of importance to you

-A low ropes course is an outdoor experience that challenges groups to solve problems and work effectively together.
+A Challenge Course is an outdoor experience that challenges groups to solve problems and work effectively together.
 It provides an opportunity for students to gain insight into their own leadership styles and to observe the ways in which groups work best.
 Experiential learning provides a “living laboratory” for students’ analysis and complements more academic discussions regarding leadership; it is a powerful teaching tool.
 Our course is located in Bristol, Rhode Island on Brown-owned property.
 We will travel by bus to this location.

 Please make sure to pack a rain coat, long pants, and close-toed shoes (sneakers, hiking shoes) for this activity.

-As with most outdoor locations in the Northeast, deer ticks that sometimes carry Lyme disease may be present at the site where the low ropes course is held.
-We take a number of precautions while on the course, including the provision of permethrin-treated bandannas for students to wear around their ankles over long pants.
-We also require students to check themselves carefully at the end of the day.
-Should a student find a tick on him/herself, we work closely with Brown Health Services to implement a protocol that may include a preventative course of antibiotics.
+As with most outdoor locations in the Northeast, deer ticks that sometimes carry Lyme disease may be present at the site where the Challenge Course is held.
+We take a number of precautions while on the course, including: provision of permethrin-treated socks that students are required to wear, spraying students’ close-toed shoes with permethrin, and requiring students to check themselves carefully at the end of the day.
+Should a student find a tick on him/herself, we work closely with Brown Health Services to implement a protocol that may include tick removal and/or a preventative course of antibiotics.
 Although not required, some families may be interested in purchasing tick repellent clothing for this activity prior to the course or having their own clothing treated.
 Information can be found here: http://www.tickencounter.org/prevention/tick_repellent_clothing

 If your student experiences any flu-like symptoms, joint aches or a bulls eye rash, upon their return home, you should contact your medical provider and inform him/her that your student has been in an area where there are deer ticks that sometimes carry Lyme disease.
 We have had hundreds of student participate without any problems, but we want you to know about deer ticks and tick-bite prevention should you be unfamiliar with this information.